mdolab/pyoptsparse/doc/postprocessing.rst

 ``outputDirectory`` is the name of the desired output directory for saved images (default is within the same folder as ``OptView.py``.)

-``OptView`` can also be run from any directory by adding an alias line to your ``.bashrc`` file such as::
+``OptView`` can also be ran from any directory by adding an alias line to your ``.bashrc`` file such as::

     alias OptView='python ~/hg/pyoptsparse/postprocessing/OptView.py